xrdevrob/QuestCameraKit/README.md

 ## 3. 📱 QR Code Tracking with ZXing

 - **Purpose:** Detect and track QR codes in real time.
 Open webviews or log-in to 3rd party services with ease.
 - **Description:** Similarly to the object detection sample, get QR code coordinated and projects them into 3D space.
 Detect QR codes and call their URLs.
 You can select between a multiple or single QR code mode.
 The sample is running at around `70 fps` for multiple QR codes and a stable `72 fps` for a single code.
+Users are able to choose between CenterOnly and PerCorner raycasting modes via an enum in the inspector.
+This enables more accurate rotation tracking for use cases that require it (PerCorner), while preserving a faster fallback (CenterOnly).

 ## 4. 🪟 Shader Samples